fingerprintjs/fingerprintjs-android/README.md

 # fingerprint-android
-WIP: we're working on a swiss army knife for identifying and fingerprinting android devices.
+WIP: we're working on a swiss army knife for identifying and fingerprinting Android devices.
 Stay Tuned 👽